 … told me that meeting someone else’s sexual needs was my duty

 Upon hearing me talk about not wanting to sleep with my husband, she delivered a speech about the importance of doing things to please our partners.
 This advice was repeated several times with no real attempt to look at why I didn’t want to sleep with my partner.
 I felt disempowered, unimportant, and like I was constantly failing.
-I remember thinking about The Stepford Wives a lot at the time because the whole thing made me feel like I had no power and my feelings didn’t matter.
+I remember thinking about The Stepford Wives a lot at the time because the whole thing made me feel like I had no control and my feelings didn’t matter.
 It was incredibly disturbing, frustrating, and, frankly, scary.
 Towards the end I started having recurring rape dreams.

-A big chunk of why I advise people with depression not to heed advice to “just do it” is this experience, the thought of other folks with depression being made to feel like I felt during this time is unbearable to me.
+A big chunk of why I advise people with depression not to heed advice to “just do it” is this experience, the thought of other folks with depression being made to feel like I felt during that time is unbearable to me.
 Your therapist is there to help you function as you, not to help you give other people what they want.

 … dismissed my dreams AND made me feel selfish and lazy